Caring for Your Hair Extensions

 - Hair Spray

-- I prefer these brands for hot tools: T3 Styling Tools, Babyliss, and Paul Mitchell.
+- We prefer these brands for hot tools: T3 Styling Tools, Babyliss, and Paul Mitchell.

-- I prefer Kitsch Hair Ties like these blackout hair ties or these nylon elastic hair ties, each under $10.
+- We prefer Kitsch Hair Ties like these blackout hair ties or these nylon elastic hair ties, each under $10.

-- For combing, I use the Olivia Garden Boar Combo Paddle which you can find here.
+- For combing, we like the Olivia Garden Boar Combo Paddle which you can find here.
 A little pricey at $32.95 but with both boar and ionic bristles, it's very gentle on extensions.

-IMPORTANT: Avoid brands such as: Conair, Ion, Moroccan Oil (shampoo and conditioner), Revlon, Ovation, Wynn, Davine, Sally’s Products or any grocery or drugstore products such as Garnier Fructis, Tresemme, Pantene, etc.
+IMPORTANT: Avoid brands such as: Conair, Ion, Moroccan Oil (shampoo and conditioner), Revlon, Ovation, Wynn, Davines, Sally’s Products or any grocery or drugstore products such as Garnier Fructis, Tresemme, Pantene, etc.

 Apply a small amount of silk drops or leave in conditioner on damp or dry hair.
 Hold your hair extensions while gently detangling hair out.
 NEVER brush your extensions when they are wet.
 It can cause them to loosen up and slide out or weaken your own hair since it has more elasticity when it is wet.
 You can blow dry hair extensions from roots to ends or use a diffuser for a beachy look.
 Dry bonds first using fingers to get then at least 75% dry before using your brush.